-The Education and Standards committee is convened to act on matters as and when directed by the Trust Board.
+The Education and Standards committee is convened to act on matters as and when directed by the Trust Board, but does not meet regularly unless convened.
+It is listed as a committee that can be delegated to should the need arise.